frameworklabs/Pappe/README.md

 This Swift Package allows you to experiment with synchronous programming in Swift.
 It follows the imperative synchronous programming language [Blech](https://blech-lang.org) and tries to recreate parts of it as an embedded interpreted DSL using the Swift `functionBuilders`.

-The imperative synchronous approach gives you control over the (logical) timing aspects of your program turning them from non-functional to functional qualities.
+The imperative synchronous approach allows preemption and concurrency in a structured and modular way.

 ## Usage